 Free compendium for online as well as brick-and-mortar retail

-Per capita purchasing power measures the average available spending potential at the consumer's place of residence and refers to all inhabitants of a region.
-Although not everyone consumes the same amount of food, a per capita breakdown allows a direct comparison between the purchasing power potential per product line and per region.
+Per capita purchasing power measures the average available spending potential at the place of residence of consumers and refers to all inhabitants of a region.
+Although not all people consume the products to the same extent, a per capita designation allows a direct comparison between the purchasing power potentials per assortment and per region.

 Take a look at the regional distribution of purchasing power for all 17 product lines, broken down into brick-and-mortar and online retail, in our compendium.